bpucker/FlavonoidFriday/README.md

 ### (47) Anthocyanins in carrots ###

-> **_<a href="https://twitter.com/boas_pucker/status/1484484669533949956">TWEET</a>:_** Carrots are usually orange due to carotenoids, but high levels of anthocyanins can result in purple or black coloration of carrots #FlavonoidFriday
+> **Post:** Carrots are usually orange due to carotenoids, but high levels of anthocyanins can result in purple or black coloration of carrots #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1484484669533949956">
 <img alt="Anthocyanins in carrots (Tweet #47)" src="https://pbs.twimg.com/media/FJXUXnOX0AUpWd1?format=jpg&name=4096x4096" width="50%" height="50%">